-When seventeen-year-old Jenny Waters boards Flight 237 on Aug.
-2, 1995, in New York, she has two main goals.
-First, convince her parents to let her apply to the journalism program at Columbia University.
-Second, woman up and kiss her boyfriend of three months.
+When seventeen-year-old Jenny Waters boards Flight 237 on August 2, 1995, in New York, she has two main goals: convince her parents to let her apply to the journalism program at Columbia University, then woman up and kiss her boyfriend of two months.

-But when Jenny and the other passengers disembark in St. Louis, the airport manager informs them their plane disappeared—25 years ago.
-Like the universe hit pause on their plane while the rest of the world kept moving.
-In 2020, newspaper reporter isn’t exactly a top career choice, and as for her boyfriend, well, all his kisses belong to Jenny’s best friend.
-His wife.
-And they’re both in their forties.
+But when Jenny and the other passengers disembark in St. Louis, the airport manager informs them their plane disappeared—twenty-five years ago.
+Like the universe hit pause on their flight while the rest of the world kept moving.
+In 2020, newspaper reporter isn’t exactly a top career choice, and her boyfriend is old enough to be her dad.

-As if trying to adjust to a new century isn’t hard enough, a conspiracy group called the Time Protection League sets out to prove Flight 237 is a big hoax.
-When Jenny’s not dealing with rumors she’s a clone, she’s fighting her attraction to Dylan, who introduces her to everything that’s good about her new present, like Harry Potter and late-night texting.
+As if adjusting to a new century isn’t hard enough, a conspiracy group called the Time Protection League sets out to prove Flight 237 is a big hoax.
+(News flash, crazies: Time would be better served protecting a rain forest.)
+When Jenny’s not dealing with rumors she’s a clone, she’s fighting her attraction to Dylan, who introduces her to everything that’s headline-worthy about her new present, like Harry Potter and late-night texting.

-Too bad Dylan happens to be the son of Jenny’s former boyfriend and BFF.
+Too bad Dylan happens to be her former boyfriend’s son.
 Yeah, that’s not awkward.

 ONCE UPON A KISS meets Lost in YOUR LIFE HAS BEEN DELAYED.